emissary-ingress/emissary/docs/docs/dev-guide/service-preview.md

 9. Re-run the `curl` above, which will now route to your (modified) local copy of the QOTM service:

    ```
-   curl $AMBASSADOR_IP/dev` # will go to local Docker instance
+   curl -H "x-service-preview: dev" $AMBASSADOR_IP/qotm/` # will go to local Docker instance
    ```

    To recap: With Preview, we can now see test and visualize changes to our service that we've mode locally, without impacting other users of the stable version of that service.

 ## Using Service Preview

 Service Preview will match HTTP headers based on the headers that are seen by the *sidecar*, and not the edge gateway.
-For example, if you issue a request to `example.com/qotm/dev`, the following values are seen by the sidecar (and thus Service Preview):

-* The `:authority` header is `example.com`
-* The `:path` header is `/qotm/dev`

 Matches are made on the whole header, e.g., a match rule of `dev` will not match in the example above, while `/qotm/dev` will match.

-In practice, path-based route rules can be difficult to debug due to rewrite rules, relative URLs, and such.
-For general usage, host-based routing is preferred.
-This way, you can curl to `http://dev.example.com/foo` and `http://staging.example.com/foo`.
-Another approach is to match on the `Authorization` HTTP header (or equivalent), and route on identity.
+While any HTTP header will match, in practice, using host-based routing (i.e., the `:authority` header), a custom HTTP header (e.g., the `x-service-preview` header used above), or an authentication header is recommended.